List of lakes of Kosovo: Other lakes

 Many smaller beautiful lakes are found on the mountains (Accursed Mountains and Šar Mountains).
 Leqinat lake and Little Liqenat Lake are found on Liqenat mountain, Zemra Lake and Gjeravica Lake are found near the peak of Gjeravica and Guri i Kuq Lake in the Rugova canyon, on the Guri i Kuq peak.

+Konjushka's Lake is the highest lake in the Šar Mountains.